prantlf/install-release-action/README.md

 Specify the name prefix of the archive to download and the name of the the executable to extract from it.
 If not specified, the first archive named `{name}-{platform}-{architecture}.zip` will be picked and the prefix `name` will be used.

+### platforms

+Type: `Map{String, String[]}`<br>
+Default:

+    darwin:macos
+    linux:
+    win32:windows

+A map where keys are Node.js platforms and values are their aliases which will be recognised in names of the installation archives.
+The Node.js platform name itself doesn't have to be included in the aliases.
+This input is a multi-line string, where each line is a map entry.
+The kay is separated from the value by colon (:).
+Aliases are separated by commas (,).

+### architectures

+Type: `Map{String, String[]}`<br>
+Default:

+      arm64:aarch64
+      x64:amd64,x86_64,x86

+A map where keys are Node.js architectures and values are their aliases which will be recognised in names of the installation archives.
+The Node.js architectures name itself doesn't have to be included in the aliases.
+This input is a multi-line string, where each line is a map entry.
+The kay is separated from the value by colon (:).
+Aliases are separated by commas (,).

 ### use-cache

 Type: `Boolean`<br>